vokythoai/dotfiles/README.md

 # vimconfig
-Nvim config with tmux
+Nvim config with tmux, for golang and ruby language

-2 files config for tmux and neovim
+3 files config for tmux and neovim
 - tmux.conf
 - init.vim
+- Oh my fish for fish shell

 # Mac setup
 ## Install TPM for Tmux